DenysPacheco/how-to-docker/README.en.md

 ### Load

-"Imports the image from a tar input file"
+"Imports the image from a `.tar` input file"

 `docker load -i app-test.tar`
 > `-i` flag to designate the input file